tngrssl/pastis/README.md

 - When doing this, normalize SNR per volume, NA, include NA rejected ? already done? voxel size, position ?

 - SNR according to NA plot, normalized or not

+- check for intra-subject repro if any data

 - What does CRB errors depend on? scatter plots CRBS(met) = f(SNR, FWHM)
 -- Use this to choose which metabolites to include, how many NA are really needed